 Few pictures on the way to Shrivardhan.

 Shrivardhan is known as one of the oldest towns from Maharashtra.
 It is famous for its beaches and Shri Laxminarayan temple.
-Also famous as the ‘Town of the Peshwas’ – the first Peshwa, Balaji Vishwanath hailed from here.
+Also renowned because the ‘Town of the Peshwas’ – the primary Peshwa, Balaji Vishwanath hailed from here.
 Shrivardhan and Harihareshwar both are blessed with majestic black sand beach and clear sea.
-Situated on a peninsula, Shrivardhan has several beaches which are unspoiled, clean and relatively less crowded.
-Recently beach is developed with a beautiful walkway along the beach.
+Situated on a land, Shrivardhan has several beaches which are unspoiled, clean and relatively less crowded.
+Recently beach is developed a good looking path on the beach.
 There are few view points built and benches for relaxation.
 We spend the remaining afternoon on the beach.
 We left Shrivardhan by 5 PM and we return to Diveagar Beach.
 Had some chai & bhajji which was must in evening watching beautiful sunset.

 We got up by 8am next morning, had breakfast at 9am and said goodbye to Divegar by 10.30am post settling all final bills for stay and food (few photos on the way to Mumbai).